 Stagecoach’s Oxford Tube is a similar service linking London Victoria with Oxford’s Gloucester Green bus station with departures every 12 – 15 minutes at peak times.

 Park & Ride – The Gateway to Oxford

-The best way to travel into Oxford is to use the Park and Ride.
+The best way to travel to Oxford is to use the Park and Ride.
 There are 5 Park and Ride car parks located on the outskirts of Oxford with frequent onward bus journeys into the city centre.

 Bus travel in Oxfordshire